 The Electro-Voice PL35 Polar Response Graph

-Across the first 3 quadrants, we gather that the PL35’s frontal pattern is very consistent and gradually decreases in sensitive to roughly -10 dB at its sides.
+Across the first 3 quadrants, we gather that the PL35's frontal pattern is very consistent and gradually decreases in sensitivity to roughly -10 dB at its sides.
 This fits the description of a supercardioid pattern.

 In the fourth quadrant, we see that the pattern becomes much more directional, abandoning its supercardioid pattern at higher frequencies.
 At 8 kHz, the semblance of the supercardioid remains, though the pattern is very directional.
 At 16 kHz, the pattern approaches more of a lobar-type pattern.